-Here are seven sneaky signs that it might be time to have your eye doctor check you for color blindness.
+Here are seven sneaky signs it might be time to have your eye doctor check if you're color-blind.

 Color-blind people can have a tough time spotting the difference between rare and well-done, says Dr. Francisco.
 The red blood blends right in with the brown meat.
 Your move: Keep a meat thermometer near the stove.